josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🦁_why_men_cry_terrorist_when_women_say_no.md

-# 🦁 Why Menn Cry "Terrorist!"
-When Women Won't Sleep With Them
+# 🦁 Why Men Cry "Terrorist!"
+When Women Say "No."
 **First created:** 2025-11-15 | **Last updated:** 2025-11-15
 *How sexual refusal is narrativised as extremism, threat, or subversion.*
 <!--How dare she reject Me, the Special Little White Man, in all my racial glory." 🙄🙄🙄 You and Himmler, bro.-->